aelmekeev/top-trumps/README.md

 What if each player selects a stat at random during their turn?
 The playtime still averages `26-30 minutes`.

-So, maybe the 3-10 minutes is just how much patience the average adult has to play the game with their children?

 ## Test conditions

 * Games emulated - `10,000`